kirkofypsi/7DWorkProblemModel/faq.md

 Culturama only stores the content of the opinion and the date it was created.
 It does not retain any personal information such as names or addresses.
 Additionally, it does not gather any demographic data such as age, gender, employment location, or income level.

-## Why focus on workplace issues and ignore the positive?
+## Why Culturama focuses on workplace issues and ignores the positive?

 It's no secret that companies often try to enhance their reputation as employers by posting fake positive reviews online.
 This practice has been widely reported by reputable media outlets such as [The Wall Street Journal](https://www.wsj.com/articles/companies-manipulate-glassdoor-by-inflating-rankings-and-pressuring-employees-11548171977) and can be easily identified through statistical analysis.
 One common indicator of manipulation is when a negative review is always followed by a series of excessively positive reviews, seemingly intended to offset the negative impact.